Dylan Matthews: Vox.com

 In late January 2014, Klein and Matthews announced that they, along with Matthew Yglesias and Melissa Bell, would be starting a new online media venture with Vox Media.
 The venture, named Vox.com, launched in early April 2014, and Matthews wrote his first article for the site in April 2014.
 The scientific research Matthews reported on in that article turned out to be fraudulent, and 13 months later he wrote a mea culpa article about the fraud and how he was deceived by it.
 Matthews leads the Vox section Future Perfect, dedicated to effective altruism.

+Coefficient Giving

+Matthews left Vox to join Coefficient Giving in December 2025 as associate program officer of the Abundance & Growth fund.

 Other

 Matthews has also written for Salon and The New Republic and has appeared on the now defunct Bloggingheads.tv.
 His writings have covered basic income, immigration policy, effective altruism, among other topics.

 Matthews is on the advisory board of the Journal of Economic Perspectives, an economic journal published by the American Economic Association.